 Chemical Formula: (CH2O)n.

 Delrin® is a type of semicrystalline POM-homopolymer originated by DuPont Company.
 Delrin is praised for its strength and rigidity.
 It’s among the strongest unreinforced polymers available in today’s contemporary market.
-In geometry, the homopolymer has a regular structure of the backbone solely consisting of CH₂O groups.
+In geometry, a homopolymer has a regular structure of the backbone, consisting solely of CH₂O groups.
 A uniform molecular structure, as shown above, permits the formation of larger crystalline structures than other POMs.
 Different types of Delrin® are available, compounded with fillers such as glass fiber or PTFE.

 Characteristics of Delrin®